Officer kills woman inside her Texas home after welfare call

 FORT WORTH, Texas (AP) — A black woman was fatally shot by a white Fort Worth, Texas, officer inside her home early Saturday after police were called to the residence for a welfare check, authorities said.

-The shooting occurred after a neighbor told the Fort Worth Star-Telegram that he called the police non-emergency line to report that the front door to the home was open.
+The shooting occurred after a neighbor called the police non-emergency line to report that the front door to the home was open, according to the Fort Worth Star-Telegram.

 In body camera video released by police, two officers search the home from the outside with flashlights before one shouts, “Put your hands up, show me your hands.”
 One shot is then fired through a window.